 - Volunteer Pass - Free for volunteers with with 250 service hours with federal agencies that participate in the Interagency Pass Program

 The 7-day passes can be validated on any day within the 7-day window, though the park encourages people to validate their vehicle reservation on the first day if possible.

 The pass can be printed or downloaded to your phone.
 IMPORTANT - Service is very limited in the park, so make sure the pass is printed, downloaded, or screenshot ahead of time.
 Passes are non-transferable, non-refundable, not replaceable if lost or stolen, and are void if altered or reproduced.

-A North Fork reservation is also required for vehicles entering at the Polebridge Entrance Station to Glacier National Park and is valid for 1 day.
+Introduced in 2022 a North Fork reservation is also required for vehicles entering at the Polebridge Entrance Station to Glacier National Park and is valid for 1 day.

 How to Make Your Online Going-to-the-sun Reservation Online:

 Trust us when we say we know exactly how frustrating it can be to try and get reservations with limited supply available.
 For the least painful experience possible we recommended to set up your Recreation.gov account in advance and familairize yourself with the site.
 You can also find a few more helpful tips on vehicle reservations directly from Glacier National Park.

 - After creating an account, you can follow this link or use the site’s search bar to bring up the ‘Glacier National Park Vehicle Reservations’ option, then click the blue ‘Book Now’ button for the respective ticket.